Did you know Wellington is worth visiting for its wildlife?

 Wellington’s list of five favourite places for wildlife enthusiasts.
 No museums, art galleries or any other cultural stuff, just the great outdoors discovering Wellington’s wildlife.

 An inviting picturesque island bang smack in the middle of the harbour is predator free and today the island has over 20,000 visitors a year.
 The history, the predator free status with a thriving eco-system and an island home to unique birds and wildlife draws people to spend a day on the island.
 The Department of Conservation has plans for a deck for tuatara viewing, more interpretation panels to find genuine anti-aircraft guns to restore the four concrete gun emplacements on the summit.

-Kapiti Island describes itself as, “as a sanctuary for Kiwi, Kaka, Takahe, and Saddleback and the estuary is a feeding ground for birds and a nursery for a variety of fish.
-With these two reserves linked by a marine reserve, animals that move between shore, sea and river habitats get special protection.
+Kapiti Island describes itself as, “a sanctuary for Kiwi, Kaka, Takahe, and Saddleback.
+Kapiti Island’s estuary is a feeding ground for birds and a nursery for a variety of fish.
+Kapiti Islands reserves are part of the marine protection zone wrapped around the island.
+This creates a safe habitat for wildlife to move between shore, sea, and river habitats.

 Shags, terns, gulls and penguins roost and breed on land but rely on the sea for food.
 Native freshwater fish, such as whitebait, lay their eggs in estuarine waters and the young fish are swept out to sea before returning to swim up streams where they mature.’